 The proposed sale areas are owned and managed by the State of Alaska Department of Natural Resources.
-The acquisition for the land upon which the sale areas are proposed is based on General Selection 809, the title transferred by Patent 50-2019-0015, except the southern half of NC-1869-D is based on General Selection 811 with the title transferred by Patent 50-93-0125.
+The acquisition for the land upon which the sale areas are proposed is based on General Selection 809, the title transferred by Patent 50-2019-0015.
+The first 1/4 mile segment of the access road traverses private parcels within a 50-foot easement on either side of the section line between Sections 7 and 18, T012S015W.
 There are no known title restrictions in these areas.